COMPONENT LIBRARY REFRESH

 Synthesizing, refactoring, and pruning

-Once what we already have is cleaned up, the final step is to combine duplicates and near-duplicates into master components based on function rather than form.
+Once what we already had was cleaned up, the final step would be to combine duplicates and near-duplicates into master components based on function rather than form.
 When these are identified, variations on components will be differentiated within the master component using parameters.

 Screen Shot 2021-04-28 at 12.46.12 PM.png